jtrejo20/jtrejo20/README.md

 - 👋 Hi, I’m @jtrejo20
-- 👀 I’m interested in managing AI and ML, calories/foods, exercising, weight loss, cars and video games
+- 👀 I’m interested in managing Software Development, Web Development,  exercising, and dieting & weight loss
-- 🌱 I’m currently learning how to use Google paLM AI, how to build a 3D game in Unreal in C++ and more.
+- 🌱 I’m currently learning the MERN stack to build my own portfolio website
 - 💞️ I’m looking to collaborate on documenting errors and bugs
 - 📫 You can reach me by my email: jtrejo5545@gmail.com